chaddjohnson/greatupsells/README.md

 Initial deployments should occur in the following order:

 1. `infrastructure`
+   1. If running this locally, update values in `main.yml` files in `services-server/roles`.
+You'll need to do this before running for each environment.
    1. For production, you will need to import the following resources:
       1. `aws_s3_bucket.backups`
       1. `aws_route53_zone.domain`